mirage/mirage-www/tmpl/blog/introducing-solo5.md

 In addition to the aforementioned clean up, I'm currently exploring the boot time in this environment.
-So far I've found that generating a bootable iso with GRUB as a bootloader and relying on QEMU to emulate BIOS calls to load the kernel is... inefficient.
+So far I've found that generating a bootable iso with GRUB as a bootloader and relying on QEMU to emulate BIOS calls to load the kernel is, by the nature of emulation, inefficient and something that should be avoided.

 If you find the lowest layer of the unikernel interesting, please don't hesitate to contact me or get involved.
 I've packaged the build